GIULIETTA TALEVI: Your pension may be recovering — but the JSE rally makes no sense

 Shares in gaming group Tsogo Sun, which owns hotels like Montecasino, the Beverly Hills and the Cullinan, rallied 60% in just a few hours.
 Property group Redefine also rose 27%, while banking stocks rose 12% – all in one day.

-The truth is these sort of moves just aren’t normal.
-If anything, as we get more clarity on the economic implications of the lockdown, SA’s future looks more disturbing.
+The truth is that these sorts of moves just aren’t normal.
+If anything, as we get further clarity on the economic implications of the lockdown, SA’s future looks more disturbing.
 The talk in the market is that a large short-seller, who’d put money on SA’s stock market tanking, has finally capitulated.

-Especially since, those who’ve taken short positions (in the expectation that SA’s market should fall) are probably right.
-Whatever economic recovery we see in SA is going to be hard, fraught and protracted.
+Especially since, those who’ve taken short positions in the expectation that SA’s market should fall are probably right.
+Whatever economic recovery we see in this country is going to be hard, fraught and protracted.

-But again, that old market cliche -‘markets can remain irrational longer than you can remain solvent’ — is apposite.
-The trouble with shorting stocks is that you just have a view; when you take a long position -buying a stock expecting it to rise -you have an asset that may be temporarily mispriced.
-That’s generally why markets keep going up over time, because money has to be put to work.
+But again, that old cliché “markets can remain irrational longer than you can remain solvent” is apposite.
+The trouble with shorting stocks is that you just have a view; when you take a long position, you have an asset that may be temporarily mispriced.
+That’s generally why markets keep going up over time; money has to be put to work.

 A most detested rally